bc-mkatz/slate-1/source/includes/_api_media_types.md

 ```

-If the request returns more than one result, then the response will consist of an element named according to the resource in plural form, which contains a set of objects for each result:
+If the request returns more than one result, then the response will consist of an element named according to the resource, in plural form, which contains a set of objects for each result:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>